Kristijan007v/flask-docker/README.md

 # Flask-Docker Starter Template

 > ## About
->This template was made to make it easier to start working with Flask and docker and to save you time.
+>This template was made to make it easier to start working with Flask and Docker and to save you time.
 I got you covered, now start coding 👨‍💻 ☕
 > ### Author
 > Kristijan Vidović
 > ### See website in action